Batgirl and Robin break up the party between Gotham City crime bosses Gamble and the Chechen in this continuing Birds of Prey fanfiction.

 The Chechen dismissed Gamble with a wave of his cigar.

 Gamble glanced at Maurice.
-He had his handgun out, pointed at the Chechen’s men.
-They had also drawn guns.
+He pointed his handgun at the Chechen’s men.
+They returned the sentiment with their guns.

-The man with the dogs looked ready to let them loose.
+The man with the dogs struggled to keep them leashed.

-“What would a war do to your community, heh?” the Chechen said through a mocking smile.
+“What would a war do to your community, eh?” the Chechen said through a mocking smile.

 Gamble locked eyes with the Chechen.

-“My men will retaliate,” the Chechen said, undeterred by Gamble’s anger or the threat of violence. “.
-We will burn your community to the ground.”
+“This war we will not see will burn your community to the ground,” the Chechen said, undeterred by Gamble’s anger or the threat of violence.

 Gamble pulled the Chechen toward the edge of the rooftop.
 Abram yelled for him to stop.
-Maurice yelled something about putting down the dogs.
+Maurice yelled something about reigning in the dogs.

 All the mobsters’ eyes followed the line toward the adjacent rooftop.
-A boy barely out of his teens stood over there.
+A boy on the edge of his teen years stood there.
 He wore a bright orange tunic with green leggings, boots, and gloves.
-A yellow cape hung behind his back.
+A yellow cape hung from his shoulders and flowed to his waist.

 Though he wore a domino mask, the yellow “R” in a black circle on his left chest gave away his identity.